 - Tomato and eggs have been shown to be implicated in IBS.

 - The role of intestinal flora in determining our health is vitally important.

-- FODMAP (Fermentable Oligo-, Di-, Mono-saccharides And Polyols) foods can have an impact.
-These foods include onion, garlic, beans, bananas, artichoke, wheat, rye, apples, pears, pineapples, mushrooms, brassicas (cabbage family), high-fructose corn syrup, honey, molasses and many fruits and berries.
-The FODMAP program recommends limiting the above items whilst consuming poultry, fish, eggs, meat and butter which have a detrimental impact on intestinal flora.
+- It is claimed that FODMAP (Fermentable Oligo-, Di-, Mono-saccharides And Polyols) foods can have a significant impact.
+The program avoids healthy foods such as onion, garlic, beans, bananas, artichoke, wheat, rye, apples, pears, pineapples, and many fruits and berries.
+It includes fish, eggs, meat, poultry and dairy which should be avoided,

 - Shekelle, P. et al. (2010) Food allergy: evidence report.

 - Sapone, A. et al. (2015) Non-Celiac Gluten Sensitivity Where are We Now in 2015?
 Practical Gastroenterology.
 43.

 - Zuidmeer, L. et al. (2008) The prevalence of plant food allergies: A systematic review.
 Journal of Allergy and Clinical Immunology.
 121 (5), 1210–1218.e4.

 - Chafen, J. J. S. et al. (2010) Diagnosing and managing common food allergies: a systematic review.
 Journal of American Medical Association.
 303 (18), 1848–1856.